 Most Indian families discover the law of wills, succession, and probate at the worst possible time — after a death, when emotions are raw and the documents are incomplete.
 The work done before that point is what determines whether the family settlement is calm or contested.
-As an inheritance lawyer and family lawyer for will drafting in Delhi, the practice covers both ends of the cycle: structured pre-death planning (drafting, registration, executor appointment, family settlement deeds) and post-death dispute work (probate, letters of administration, succession certificates, partition suits, and challenges to wills).
+Many people now search for an estate lawyer in Delhi or an estate planning attorney — that is the same body of work, covering both ends of the cycle: structured pre-death planning (will drafting, estate planning, trusts, power of attorney, nomination alignment) and post-death dispute work (probate, letters of administration, succession certificates, partition suits, and challenges to wills).

 Will Drafting and Pre-Death Planning